JoshuaCWebDeveloper/election-notes-directus/README.md

 Only officially supported OS is `Ubuntu 20.04`.

-Recent version ofDocker must be installed.
+Recent version of Docker must be installed.

 ## Run